-Exercise physiologists can often feel misunderstood.
-We offer very unique skills and we are passionate about exercise, movement, functionality, body awareness, while also being avid promoters of leading a healthful lifestyle.
+Exercise physiologists offer very unique skills.
+We are passionate about exercise, movement, functionality, body awareness, while also being avid promoters of leading a healthful lifestyle.

 We know not only how good exercise and movement feels, but how necessary it is for maintaining your physical function, that youthful feeling and sharp-mind, and just feeling at your very vital best.
 Sounds pretty great right?